-WOLC faculty demonstrate effective teaching and mentoring of students by documenting the following required activities:
+Communication Studies faculty demonstrate effective teaching and mentoring of students by documenting the following required activities:

-□ Fulfills required teaching duties:

-- □ Adheres to university, college, and department deadlines, policies, and procedures (e.g., submits course syllabi and grades prior to institutional deadlines; complies with Financial Aid Eligibility Verification deadlines; etc...); - □ Holds office hours and communicates with students consistently; - □ Provides timely11 and clear feedback to students on academic progress; - □ Applies grading procedures and/or standards fairly; - □ Works with Services for Students with Disabilities to provide reasonable accommodations as requested and as feasible;
+- Fulfills required teaching duties: - Adheres to university, college, and department deadlines, policies, and procedures (e.g., submits course syllabi and grades prior to institutional deadlines; complies with Financial Aid Eligibility Verification deadlines); - o Holds office hours and communicates with students consistently; - o Provides timely and clear feedback to students on academic progress; - Applies grading procedures and/or standards fairly; - Works with Services for Students with Disabilities to provide reasonable accommodations as requested and as feasible. - Participates in required regular faculty evaluation procedures (at least once every two academic years); - Updates course content as needed to reflect innovations in relevant disciplines and/or to meet department needs; - Teaches courses as assigned based on department and program needs.